pip-services/pip-services-docs/content/en/dart/rpc/services/heartbeat_operations.md

 #### heartbeat
 Creates a heartbeat.
-Send request with the current time in UTC.
+Sends requests with the current time in UTC.

 > void heartbeat(angel.RequestContext req, angel.ResponseContext res)